-The last story of Mina Lee by Nancy Jooyoun Kim: As you know, the relationship between mother and daughter?
-You can’t describe it in words!
+You must be aware of mother-daughter relationship?
+It can’t be described in words!
 Right?
 So the Novel which I am going to review this time is different and has a twisted, tangled relationship between a Korean immigrant single mother and her American-born daughter.
-The Novel is The last story of Mina Lee by Nancy Jooyoun Kim.
-Let’s explore some new and exciting things about the Novel in this review.
+The name of the novel is The last story of Mina Lee by Nancy Jooyoun Kim.

 The last story of Mina lee by Nancy Jooyoun Kim shows the traumatic truth of being an immigrant in America.
-The book mystery begins with the twenty-six-year-old Margot visiting her childhood apartment in Koreatown and discovering that her mother, Mina Lee, has disdainfully died.
+The story begins with the 26 year old Margot visiting her childhood apartment in Koreatown and discovering that her mother, Mina Lee, has disdainfully died.
 There’s no explanation as to how her mother passed away.
 Both mothers and daughters have struggled all their lives to understand each other because of the immigration, sort of differences in language, and generation gap.

 This book delves deeply into the mother-daughter relationship, which is complicated and full of tension.
 It also adds that relationships without fluency in language between two persons, especially in the close relationship of mother and daughter, can also exist.
 You will also read about the experience of immigrants and the experience of Los Angeles in the 80s versus Los Angeles in the current times.